Getting started

 The Revelator API enables partners to programmatically manage their entire music business operations, including content ingestion, user management, accounting, and distribution, directly from their own applications.

-Hybrid Workflow Note: We are currently transitioning our infrastructure to a new API architecture.
-To perform a complete workflow (e.g., authenticating, creating a release, and then setting advanced monetization policies), you will need to interact with endpoints from both the Old API and the New API.
+Hybrid Workflow Note: We are currently transitioning our infrastructure to a V2.0 API architecture.
+To perform a complete workflow (e.g., authenticating, creating a release, and then setting advanced monetization policies), you will need to interact with endpoints from both the V1.0 API and the V2.0 API.

 Base URLs